roblaing/erlang-webapp-howto/unit2/README.md

 apps/unit2/src/webutil.erl</a>.

-The top of my module must include `-module(<ModuleName>)` (which must match the filename `<ModuleName>.erl`) and the functions I want to make public must be included in `-export(FunctionsList)` with the name of the function fullowed by `/` and the number of arguments it expects (arity to its friends).
+The top of my module must include `-module(<ModuleName>)` (which must match the filename `<ModuleName>.erl`) and the functions I want to make public must be included in `-export(FunctionsList)` with the name of the function followed by `/` and the number of arguments it expects (arity to its friends).
 Unlike Prolog, zero arity functions in Erlang still require brackets as in foo().

 ```erlang